-- 7.1 We will give you reasonable notice if we need to enter your home to inspect it or to carry out work to your property or that of a neighbour. - 7.2 We give our contractors contact information we have on file for residents when a repair or inspection is required.
-In most cases, it is our contractors who are responsible for contacting residents and scheduling appointments. - 7.3 Residents are responsible for removing, and putting back after works are complete, all personal belongings or fittings (e.g. laminate flooring or carpets if owned by resident and wardrobes, curtains or other belongings) which would get in the way or hinder works being carried out. - 7.4 CDS requires our contractors to behave professionally whilst in a resident's home or doing work on behalf of CDS.
-This includes being courteous for our residents and their belongings and leaving job sites safe, tidy and secure.
+- 7.1 We will give you reasonable notice if we need to enter your home to inspect it or to carry out work to your property or that of a neighbour, other than in an emergency when we may need immediate access. - 7.2 We give our contractors contact information we have on file for residents when a repair or inspection is required.
+In most cases, our contractors are responsible for contacting residents and scheduling appointments.
+It is important that residents keep their contact details with us up to date so that we can meet our repair timetables. - 7.3 Residents are responsible for removing, and putting back after works are complete, all personal belongings or fittings (e.g. laminate flooring or carpets if owned by resident and wardrobes, curtains or other belongings) which would get in the way or hinder works being carried out.

+7.4 CDS requires our contractors to behave professionally whilst in a resident's home or doing work on behalf of CDS.
+This includes being courteous to our residents and their belongings and leaving job sites safe, tidy and secure.